vercel/modelfusion/README.md

 - **Resilience and Robustness**: ModelFusion ensures seamless operation through automatic retries, throttling, and error handling mechanisms.

 ## Quick Install

+> [!NOTE]
+> ModelFusion is in its initial development phase.
+The main API is now mostly stable, but until version 1.0 there may be minor breaking changes.
+Feedback and suggestions are welcome.

 ```sh
 npm install modelfusion